 Gourami is omnivorous and can eat any food, the choice of which an important criterion is the size of its particles.
 The mouth of the fish is small, and they are not able to swallow large particles.

-They also give cucumber slices pre-scalded with boiling water (they are pricked on a fork and pressed to the bottom of the aquarium so that they do not float), lettuce, or dandelion leaves, breadcrumbs and oatmeal (you do not need to pour them over with boiling water).
+They also are given cucumber slices pre-scalded with boiling water (they are pricked on a fork and pressed to the bottom of the aquarium so that they do not float), lettuce, or dandelion leaves, breadcrumbs and oatmeal (you do not need to pour them over with boiling water).

-Once a week, fish are arranged a fasting day, gouramis tend to overeat.
-But also they can calmly starve for up to two weeks, for example, if the owner went on vacation.
+Once a week, You should arrange a fasting day for your gourami because gouramis always overeat.
+They can calmly starve for up to two weeks If the owner is out on vacation.

 Opaline Gourami Disease and Prevention